Overview – How to use ECAM – Assess

 Drinking water and wastewater companies spend up to 35 percent of their total operational costs on energy.
 These operating costs can be as high as one-third of a municipality’s energy bill.
 In developing countries, this percentage can be as high as 75%.
 Investing in increased energy efficiency of existing urban water services can reduce electricity related emissions by up to 30 percent with relatively simple measures.
 ECAM shows you the way to identify effective energy efficiency measures.

-Forward-looking projection of the future impact of measures
+Projection of the impact of measures

 ECAM also provides the opportunity to develop scenarios and model reduction impacts of future measures as well as monitor the GHG reduction results after their implementation.

-Monitoring, reporting and verification of the water sector’s GHG reduction contribution to the NDCs
+Monitoring and verification of GHG reduction

 ECAM provides a transparent, holistic and consistent approach for monitoring, reporting and verifying mitigation (MRV) in the water sector, a prerequisite for accessing climate financing.
 Methods to measure, report and verify information differ on the level of assessment and the objective.
 Sometimes a variety of methods is available; for building national inventories only IPCC Guidelines are accepted internationally.
 ECAM can provide the methodology for MRV of GHG emissions in the water sector, since it is mainly based on IPCC Guidelines.
 ECAM supports developing a national GHG inventory and can also support a facility level GHG inventory.

-National benchmarking and knowledge exchange between utilities
+Benchmarking and knowledge exchange

 ECAM helps utilities contribute to national carbon reduction targets agreed under the Nationally Determined Contributions in the Paris international climate agreement.